 Suggestions

 1. Scheduled trigger: We send out suggestions at specific time intervals.
-On such an interval cycle, we trigger the TechWolf Teams Bot Backend.
+On such an interval cycle, we trigger the TechWolf Skill Assistant.
 The interval can be changed depending on your needs, but usually we send suggestions daily.
 This might seem like a lot, but this is only the first few days, when the integration kicks off; after the initial period, suggestions will slow down anyways (you probably do not have infinite skills).

 2. Fetch suggestions: To get those suggestions, we fetch them from our own API.
 More specifically, from the Suggestions Skill Profile endpoint, for all employees.

-We also fetch the Custom Properties for all employees, so that we can figure out the Azure ID for them.
-This way we know how to link Employees in TechWolf with Teams Users.
+We also fetch the Custom Properties for all employees, so that we can figure out the Platform ID for them.
+This way we know how to link Employees in TechWolf with Users in the messaging platform.

-4. Send suggestions: We send out the suggestions to the azure service.
+4. Send suggestions: We send out the suggestions to the messaging platform.

 Validations

-1. The user submits a card, which informs the bot service that it should send an update to the configured endpoint, which is the TechWolf bot backend.
+1. The user clicks submit on a card, which informs the messaging platform that it should send an update to the TechWolf Skill Assistant.

-2. The message is received by the bot backend, which receives a list of confirmed and rejected skills with their Clusters.
+2. The message is received by the Skill Assistant, which receives a list of confirmed and rejected skills.

-3. The TechWolf bot stores this information, such as which skills, but also when and by whom (might be different from the subject employee).
+3. The TechWolf Skill Assistant stores this information, such as which skills, but also when and by whom.

 Employee Skill Management Tab